 As ordered reported by the House Committee on Foreign Affairs on June 28, 2018

 Implementing H.R.
-5576 would increase administrative costs at the Department of State and the Department of the Treasury.
-However, based on the costs of implementing similar sanctions, CBO estimates that implementing the bill would cost less than $500,000 over the 2019-2023 period.
+6207 would increase administrative costs at the Department of State and the Department of the Treasury.
+Based on the costs of implementing similar sanctions and reporting requirements, CBO estimates that the costs of implementing the bill would total less than $500,000 each year and $1 million over the 2019-2023 period.
 That spending would be subject to the availability of appropriated funds.

 Enacting H.R.
-5576 would increase the number of people who would be subject to civil or criminal penalties.
-Penalties are recorded as revenues, and a portion of those penalties can be spent without further appropriation.
-Because enacting the bill would affect direct spending and revenues, pay-as-you-go procedures apply.
+6207 would increase the number of people who would be denied visas by the Department of State and the number who would be subject to civil or criminal penalties.
+Most visa fees are retained by the department and spent without further appropriation, but some fees are deposited in the Treasury as revenues.
+Penalties also are recorded as revenues, and a portion of those penalties can be spent without further appropriation.
+Pay-as-you-go procedures apply to this bill because enacting it would affect direct spending and revenues by reducing the collection of visa fees.
 However, CBO expects H.R.
-5576 would affect very few additional people and thus would have insignificant effects on both revenues and direct spending.
+6207 would affect very few additional people and thus would have insignificant effects on both revenues and direct spending.